 Day 9 Nara + Osaka

 When staying in Kyoto or Osaka, don’t miss a day trip to Nara.
 It is a wonderful little town full of deer.
-Although the deer are wild animals, they can be petted in exchange for a few cookies.
-Note, however, only to feed the deer’s cookies, which you can buy at the entrances of the park.
+Although the deer are wild animals, you might be able to pet them in exchange for a few cookies.
+Note, however, only to feed the deer’s cookies, which you can buy at the park’s entrances.

 Nara is located directly between Kyoto and Osaka, making it a perfect stopover when traveling between those famous Japanese cities.

-Definitely take some time to watch the lively animals, which are an important part of Japanese culture.
+Definitely take some time to watch the lively animals, which are an essential part of Japanese culture.

 Later, you can take a train to Osaka and end the day with a delicious Okonomiyaki or popular karaoke.